Skip to main content

 Kas, Antalya, Turkey

-Situated in the province of Antalya, and a very popular blue cruise destination is the charming coastal town (once a fishing village) of Kas.
+Situated in the province of Antalya, and a very popular blue voyage destination is the charming coastal town (once a fishing village) of Kas.
 It is a place that is ideal for all ages.
 Such a picturesque town, Kas is not overcrowded yet still draws in a great deal of travelers each year.
 Such that is a holiday resort town, the winters are quiet – however just as beautiful.
 However come Spring, Summer and Fall, the colors of Kas become more vibrant.
 The local shops, restaurants and cafes open up and the visitors start strolling around looking for souvenirs and other pleasantries to take back home.

 As there are no beaches a part of Kas, other exciting activities and land excursions are possible.
 This could be diving, paragliding, snorkeling, kayaking, swimming from the platforms that have been built by local businesses.
 Other activities possible are jeep safaris, mountain biking, or just a stroll around the many Ottoman style houses covered in bougainvillea, through cobblestone streets.
 Kas town presents a very easy-going atmosphere.
 There are an array of lovely restaurants and cafes to relax and enjoy the scenery.